Kimskogfelter/Super-mario/README.md

 #### BUGS

 - when I was finishing the page i noticed that the content on the index page wasnt centered on all devices.
 To  fix the issue i added min-height to both the html and body, and then the index-body which solved the issue because the body height tas stuck to the center of the page before that.
+- saw that when you press the "restart game" button when you have pressed one memory card and dont have pressed another one to be compared with, that card is "used" when you have restarted the game and is compared to the first card you choose.
+Unfortunately I dont got the time to try and fix that issue.

 #### LIGHTHOUSE